Specifying and Computing Causes for Query Answers in Databases via Database Repairs and Repair Programs: Introduction

 As a finer-granularity alternative to tuple-based causes, we introduce a particular form of {\em attribute-based causes}, namely {\em null-based causes}, capturing the intuition that an attribute value may be the cause for a query to become true in the database.
 This is done by profiting from an abstract reformulation of the above mentioned relationship between tuple-based causes and tuple-based repairs.
-More specifically, we appeal to {\em null-based repairs} that are a particular kind of {\em attribute-based repairs}, according to which the inconsistencies of a database are solved by minimally replacing attribute values in tuples by { {\sf NULL}}, the null-value of SQL databases with its SQL semantics.
+More specifically, we appeal to {\em null-based repairs}, which are a particular kind of {\em attribute-based repairs}.
+According to null-based repairs, the inconsistencies of a database are solved by minimally replacing attribute values in tuples by (a properly formalized version of) { {\sf NULL}}, the null-value used in SQL databases (with an SQL semantics).
 We also define the corresponding attribute-based notions of contingency set and responsibility.
 We introduce repair (answer-set) programs for null-based repairs, so that the newly defined causes can be computed and reasoned about.

 Finally, we briefly show how causality-programs can be adapted to give an account of other forms of causality in databases that are connected to other possible repair-semantics for databases.